revaturelabs/interviewquestions/Java/Maven/Project Object Model.md

  <blockquote>

-- pom.xml file will store the project structure and instructtions for maven to build the project such as dependencies, source code,plugins, goals etc.
+- pom.xml file will store the project structure and instructtions for Maven to build the project such as dependencies, source code,plugins, goals etc.
-- It contains the information about the project and to instruct the maven too build the project.
+- It contains the information about the project and to instruct the Maven too build the project.

  </blockquote>